michaelharms6010/zecpages/README.md

 ### Wallet Daemon

-The zec-lightwallet => board daemon handles new transactions.
+The wallet daemon listns for and handles new transactions.
 Credit where it's due, this is mostly cribbed and adapted from Andrew Miller's staked polling script: https://gist.github.com/amiller/63f78b6c5fb5a9aadcd8a34012986a76 .
 Thank you vm sir.
 This box uses admin auth to make posts to the rds db.

 Wallet daemon code: https://github.com/michaelharms6010/zcash-memo-monitor